SalvatoreAmaddio/CSharpLibraryProject/README.md

 # MyApplicationDemo

+Simple Demo Application that manage Employee's Payslips.
+Payslips can be viewed in a ReportViewer control, printed as PDF, sent by email to employees.
+Also, data can be extracted and saved into Excel files.

 ## Description
-This is a demo desktop app that demonstrates the use of the DesktopBusinessAppSharpBuilder Framework.
+This is demo demonstrates the use of the DesktopBusinessAppSharpBuilder Framework.

 The SQLite database has a table named User which is empty.